Fireworks

 Fire restrictions

-Garfield County, the Garfield County Sheriff’s Office, Upper Colorado River District Bureau of Land Management, the White River National Forest, and the seven fire districts in Garfield County are not currently under fire restrictions.
+Garfield County, the Garfield County Sheriff’s Office, Upper Colorado River District Bureau of Land Management, and the seven fire districts in Garfield County are currently under Stage 1 Fire Restrictions.
+All burn permits are postponed/canceled until further notice.

 Fireworks prohibited on federal lands